Code-Institute-Submissions/SnapCards/README.md

 Wireframes are in a folder in the respository labelled wireframes

-##Page Structure
+## Page Structure
 The page structure follows this format:
-- 1. Welcome page, name entry area
+- Welcome page, name entry area
-- 2. Click to start overlay
+- Click to start overlay
-- 3. Game area
+- Game area
-- 4. Winning overlay
+- Winning overlay
-- 5. Game Over overlay
+- Game Over overlay

 ## Features